BerjisTech/berjis-games/README.md

 ## 🌐 Deployment

-The app is designed to be served at `games.berjis.tech` (replacing the previous `conquer.berjis.tech`).
+The app is designed to be served at `games.berjis.tech` (replacing the previous `games.berjis.tech`).

 ### Building for Production